-3.4.
-Validation, comparison and combination of shallow slides susceptibility models
+3.4 Validation, comparison, and combination of shallow slide susceptibility models

-- 5 The validation of susceptibility maps produced by statistical and physically-based models was made independently using the landslide validation group.
-ROC (Receiver Operating Characteristic) curves were computed and the corresponding Area Under the Curve (AUROC) was calculated.
+The validation of susceptibility maps produced by statistical and physically based models was done independently using the landslide validation group.
+ROC (receiver operating characteristic) curves were computed and the corresponding area under the ROC curve (AUROC) was calculated.
 Additionally, the landslide susceptibility maps were classified and the effective ratio of each class was estimated.
-Both statistical and physically-based susceptibility maps were classified considering the same fraction of study area in each equivalent landslide susceptibility class.
-First, the IS map was ranked into five classes - 10 based on the Factor of Safety values (≤ 1, 1 to 1.25; 1.25 to 1.5, 1.5 to 2, and > 2), which correspond respectively to the following descriptive classification of susceptibility (Very high; High; Moderate, Low; and Very low).
-Next, the IV map was organized into five classes (Very high; High; Moderate, Low; Very low) ensuring that equivalent susceptibility classes cover the same fraction of the study area in both maps.
-The evaluation of the spatial agreement between landslide susceptibility maps based on statistical and physically-based approaches was made using the Rank Difference Tool included in ArcSDM - 15 (Sawatzky et al., 2008).
+Both statistical and physically based susceptibility maps were classified considering the same fraction of study area in each equivalent landslide susceptibility class.
+First, the IS map was ranked into five classes based on the factor of safety values (< 1, 1-1.25, 1.25-1.5, 1.5-2, and > 2), which correspond, respectively, to the following descriptive classifications of susceptibility: very high, high, moderate, low, and very low.
+Next, the IV map was organized into five classes (very high, high, moderate, low, and very low) ensuring that equivalent susceptibility classes cover the same fraction of the study area in both maps.
+The evaluation of the spatial agreement between landslide susceptibility maps based on statistical and physically based approaches was made using the Rank Differences tool included in ArcSDM (Sawatzky et al., 2008).

-Lastly, statistical and physically-based susceptibility maps were combined into a final shallow slides susceptibility map based on the intersection of the susceptibility classes in a contingency table, using the Map Comparison Kit tool (Visser and Nijs, 2006) on a cell by cell comparison and Kappa statistics.
+Lastly, statistical and physically based susceptibility maps were combined into a final shallow slide susceptibility map based on the intersection of the susceptibility classes in a contingency table, using the Map Comparison Kit (Visser and Nijs, 2006) on a cell by cell comparison and kappa statistics.